 Take-Home Final Exams

 Faculty may elect to assign a take-home examination rather than a final examination scheduled by the registrar.
-Take-home examinations must be scheduled for completion during the first six days of the final examination period; they may not be scheduled for completion before dean's date.
+Take-home examinations must be scheduled for completion during the final examination period; they may not be scheduled for completion before dean's date and must be submitted by the University deadline for take-home examinations.
 Students who have a conflict between a regularly scheduled exam and a take-home exam should consult with their residential college dean or director of studies.